 The East-West railway is part of a long-term economic investment strategy to create an industrial “arc” between Oxford and Cambridge, including the centres of Milton Keynes, Bedford etc. See here.

 The first stage of the new railway, an upgrade of the line between Oxford and Bicester is now complete.

 The second stage between Bicester and Bedford has started and will continue through to 2024.

 The section between Bedford and Cambridge has been through one round of consultation in 2019 to choose a preferred route.
-Of five options put forward, the northerly option (E) was preferred (see map above or this interactive map) and is now being developed into a more detailed plan.
-Find out why option E was chosen here.
-The intention is the the full scheme will be complete before 2030.
+Of five options put forward, the northerly option (E) was preferred (see map above or this interactive map).
+Following this consultation, EWR has refined Option E into five detailed options between Bedford and Cambridge and these have been published in the 2021 consultation document (more details in the 31 March 2021 update).
+The intention is that the full scheme will be complete before 2030.